candiepih/candiepih/README.md

 - A passionate software developer from Kenya
 - 🌱 I’m currently learning **HLSL in Unity Engine**
 - 👯 I’m looking forward to collaborate or **work on any cool project.**
-- 👨‍💻 All of my projects are available at [https://portfolio-candiepih.vercel.app/](https://portfolio-candiepih.vercel.app/)
+- 👨‍💻 All of my projects are available [here](https://portfolio-candiepih.vercel.app/)
 - 📫 How to reach me **mutheeal.am@gmail.com**

 ## Languages, Technologies & Tools